This subsection contains items to adjust the overall features and settings of the forum.

 You can also configure your board's default date format. phpBB3 has a few basic date formats that you can set your board to use; if these are not sufficient and you would like to customise your board's date format, choose Date format selection menu.
 Then, in the text box besides it, type in the format you would like to use.
 This is the same as the PHP date() function.from the

 Along with setting your board's default date format, you can also set your board's preferred timezone.
 The timezones available in the System timezone selection menu are all based on relative UTC (for most intents and purposes, it is GMT, or Greenwich Mean Time) times.
+You may also choose whether or not your board utilises Daylight Savings Time by selecting the appropriate radio button next to the Enable Daylight Savings time option.

 You can also set your board's default style.
 The board will appear to your guests and members in the Default Style.
 In the standard phpBB installation, two styles are available: prosilver and subsilver2.
 You can either allow users to select another style than the default by selecting No in the Override User Style setting or disallow it.
 Please visit the styles section to find out how to add new styles and where to find some.